Benchmarking Gaia DR3 Apsis with the Hyades and Pleiades open clusters

 \subsection{Effective temperature and GSP-Phot/GSP-Spec}

 As the spectral characteristics of stars are primarily determined by their effective temperature, it is no surprise that this is also the most robust of the DR3 Apsis parameter estimates.
-Still GSP-Phot T$_{\rm eff}$ estimates seem to systematically fall by 150\,K to 250\,K below the T$_{\rm eff}$ - colour relation suggested by the best fitting isochrones for BP-RP$<$1.35\,mag.
-Surprising are an apparent bifurcation of T$_{\rm eff}$ estimates for stars in the Hyades with 1.35\,mag$<$BP-RP$<$3.0\,mag, and the apparent dearth of stars with 8000\,K$<$T$_{\rm eff} <$9500\,K in the Pleiades.
+Nevertheless, GSP-Phot T$_{\rm eff}$ estimates seem to systematically fall by 150\,K to 250\,K below the T$_{\rm eff}$--colour relation suggested by the best-fitting isochrones for BP-RP$<$1.35\,mag.
+We find the apparent bifurcation of T$_{\rm eff}$ estimates for stars in the Hyades with 1.35\,mag$<$BP-RP$<$3.0\,mag and the apparent dearth of stars with 8000\,K$<$T$_{\rm eff} <$9500\,K in the Pleiades to be surprising.
 Apart from the systematic offsets, the GSP-Phot T$_{\rm eff}$ quantile uncertainties appear plausible (Fig.\ \ref{fig:HyaTeff}, left).

-Overall GSP-Spec estimates are in better agreement with the T$_{\rm eff}$-colour relation according to the PARSEC isochrone than GSP-Phot estimates, though estimates start to diverge for BP-RP$>$1.35\,mag (Fig.\ \ref{fig:HyaTeff}, right).
+Overall, GSP-Spec estimates are in better agreement with the T$_{\rm eff}$--colour relation according to the PARSEC isochrone than GSP-Phot estimates, though estimates start to diverge for BP-RP$>$1.35\,mag (Fig.\ \ref{fig:HyaTeff}, right).